yahoo/aol-on-forecast/README.md

 ```

 ## Docs
+- Head over to the [wiki](https://github.com/vidible/aol-on-forecast/wiki)
+to learn more about forecast algorithms used in Forecast API.
-Swagger docs can be found at http://localhost:9072/forecast-api.
+- Swagger docs can be found at http://localhost:9072/forecast-api.

 ## Build from source